Apgar Score Chart

 Any medical practitioner present during the mother's labor and delivery and in charge of caring for the infant can benefit from a PDF copy of this Apgar Score Chart.
 To enumerate, the Apgar Score Chart is designed for these physicians:

-Benefits of these free Apgar Score Chart templates
+Benefits of this free Apgar Score Chart template

 Should you need help, we've ensured that our template comes complete with the mnemonic and descriptions so you may easily refer to them in times of need.

-There’s only a small window of time given to practitioners to intervene when there are complications after birth.
-Therefore, a test such as the Apgar Score chart is one of the first assessment tools to use on infants because it’s not only reliable according to numerous physicians but also quick.
+There's only a small window of time given to practitioners to intervene when there are complications after birth.
+Therefore, a test such as the Apgar Score chart is one of the first assessment tools to use on infants because it's not only reliable but also quick.

 Should the infant show signs of asphyxiation, this is one of the tests that'll help practitioners detect and immediately make a choice to intervene since the test must be conducted a minute after the infant is born.